 Cool, creamy, and refreshing lemon blueberry tart comes together with 10 ingredients.
 The simple lemon filling sits in a flaky shortbread crust and is swirled with homemade blueberry sauce.
 After the first bite of this sweet, tangy, and buttery tart, it’s impossible to put your fork down.
 Enjoy this beautiful dessert for Mother’s Day, Father’s Day, spring or summer celebrations, and more.

 I knew a tart or pie version of our beloved lemon blueberry cake would be a hit in my household AND with many of you reading this.
-I’m always dreaming up ways to use this unbeatable flavor combination and a beautiful tart with tons of fresh flavor was definitely my imagination’s top choice.
+I’m always dreaming up ways to use this unbeatable flavor combination such as lemon blueberry muffins or lemon blueberry cupcakes.
+A beautiful tart with tons of fresh flavor was definitely my imagination’s top choice.
 I cannot wait for you to try this one.

 Lemon Blueberry Tart Details